hartenthaler/hh_extended_family/readme.md

 * optional thumbnail, birth, and death information
 * optional labels with generation shift and coefficient of relationship
 * optional labels for special GEDCOM situations, such as adopted child, foster child, triplet, stillborn, infant death, and challenged linkage
+* relationship grouping that distinguishes biological, social, and step relationships where the underlying GEDCOM data provides this information
 * optional summary counts
 * optional handling of partner chains
 * optional "copy to clippings cart" action with support for huhwt-cce or the module's internal fallback action